 Whenever the TNC runs a touch probe cycle, the 3-D touch probe approaches the workpiece in one linear axis.
 This is also true during an active basic rotation or with a tilted working plane.
-The machine tool builder determines the probing feed rate in a machine parameter (see "Before You Start Working with Touch Probe Cycles" later in this chapter).
+The machine tool builder will determine the probing feed rate in a machine parameter.

+Further Information: "Before You Start Working with Touch Probe Cycles", page 297